 Have you ever wondered what Value at Risk (VaR) numbers would look like across the same dataset but using the different calculation approaches?
 In today’s VaR Excel spreadsheet walkthrough session we will do just that.
 We will demonstrate how to calculate VaR in EXCEL using SMA VaR, EWMA VaR, Variance Covariance VaR, Historical Simulation VaR and Monte Carlo Simulation VaR.
-We will then dig deeper and calculate incremental value at risk, marginal value at risk and conditional value at risk.
-And before we close we will take a short stab at probability of shortfall.
+We will then dig deeper and calculate incremental VaR, marginal VaR and conditional value at risk.
+And before we close we will take a short stab at the probability of shortfall.

 Consider a portfolio comprising of positions in the following: